SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

 ---
 ### 1.7 Validate prepared model-image with leaderboard pipeline on your local machine
-1. make sure you can find `MINI` in your local testset-zoo, i.e. `leaderboard/datasets/MINI`
+1. make sure you have `MINI` in your local testset-zoo `leaderboard/datasets/MINI`
 2. move prepared model-image to your local model-zoo
     ```
     mv <prepared_model_image> leaderboard/models/<your_model_id>